pnp/List-Formatting/column-samples/date-range-format/README.md

 > Although the color can be specified directly in a style property, the [UI Fabric](https://developer.microsoft.com/en-us/fabric#/styles/colors) `ms-fontColor-redDark` class is used to ensure the color matches the defined Office styles.

+## View requirements
+- This format can be applied to any column type
+- An additional DateTime column with an internal name of `DueDate`

 ## Sample

 Solution|Author(s)